RandomMeas

 • NM::Int: The number of measurement shots to simulate for each setting.

-• mode::String (optional): Specifies the simulation method.
+• mode::SimulationMode (optional): Specifies the simulation method.
 Options:

-• "MPS/MPO" (default): Uses tensor network methods for memory efficiency.
+• TensorNetwork (default): Uses tensor network methods for memory efficiency.

 Returns